martinthomson/rfc-txt-html/README.md

 * All links are links (clear win).

-* Superscripts and subscripts are rendered as superscripts and subscripts (meh).
+* Superscripts and subscripts are rendered as superscripts and subscripts (harder to fix than it seems).